darellanodev/jetpack-game/README.md

 - [x] Rotate the planets
 - [x] Make vulcan floor
 - [x] Show a screen traveling to the planet of fire
-- [ ] Make logic in preloading screen (waiting to load all the resources)
+- [ ] Try to make a preloading system in html.
+It can not be done in game because the resouces are embedded in wasm file.
 - [ ] Trees in foreground/background
 - [ ] Third level with a vulcan that throws fire balls
 - [ ] Show a screen traveling to the planet of ice